kyma-project/test-infra/docs/how-to/ado/how-to_integrate-githubcom-azurepipeline.md

 ### 1. Create GitHub conection by GitHub PAT (personal access token)

 This solution is similar than the Hyperspace related solution on GitHub Enterprise side.
 This means after the integration the GitHiub side webhook urls configured via a system generated unique identifier depends on PAT.
-This id's name is **channelId**. (it has a secret which is unknown by us)
+The id's name is **channelId**. (it has a secret which is unknown by us)

 - The common format of this url: `https://dev.azure.com/<azure devops organisation>/_apis/public/hooks/externalEvents?publisherId=github&channelId=<system generated unique identifier>&api-version=7.1-preview`